 As Imperial employees, we have a responsibility to learn from the experiences of Indigenous Peoples in Canada.
-In 2021, we continued to enhance our Indigenous awareness professional development training program to expand employee knowledge of Indigenous cultures, histories and traditions and to create a safe space for learning, engaging and understanding.
+We offer a series of Indigenous awareness professional development courses available to all employees to further employee knowledge of Indigenous culture, history and traditions and to create safe spaces for learning, engaging and understanding.

-Our training program, made up of in-person and computer-based modules, is designed with significant input from our Indigenous employees and community partners, and it works to help us develop a better appreciation for the legal, social and political challenges that Indigenous groups face, the historical implications of colonization, treaties and residential schools and also touches on ceremony, spirituality and the unique traditions of the many communities where we operate across Canada.
+Our training programs were created with significant input from our Indigenous employees and community partners, designed to help develop a better appreciation for the legal, social and political challenges that Indigenous groups face, the historical implications of colonization, treaties and residential schools and also touches on ceremony, spirituality and the unique traditions of the many communities where we operate across Canada.

-We also have a number of networks across Canada where Indigenous and non-Indigenous employees come together to share experiences and learn more about each other’s stories, cultures, traditions and history and where they can participate in national days of reconciliation events such as National Indigenous Peoples Day and Orange shirt days as well as site-specific smudging workshops and Indigenous-inspired cooking classes.
+We also have networks across Canada where Indigenous and non-Indigenous employees come together to share experiences and learn more about each other’s stories, cultures, traditions and history and where they can participate in national days of reconciliation events such as National Indigenous Peoples Day and Orange shirt days as well as site-specific smudging workshops and Indigenous-inspired cooking classes.